-Expulsion means the removal of a student from the immediate supervision and control, or the general supervision of school personnel for more The expulsion shall remain in effect until the governing board orders the re-admission of the student.
-At the time of the expulsion, the governing board shall set a date, not later than the last day of the semester following the semester in which the expulsion occurred unless expulsion is based on the most serious violations, including possessing or selling a firearm, brandishing a knife at another person, selling drugs or committing or attempting to commit a sexual assault or battery.
-(Education Code 48915 (c), which may include a full year expulsion, before the student may apply for re-admission to school.
+Expulsion means the removal of a student from the immediate supervision and control, or the general supervision of school personnel for more than five (5) consecutive school days.
+The expulsion shall remain in effect until the governing board orders the re-admission of the student.

+At the time of the expulsion, the governing board shall set a date, not later than the last day of the semester following the semester in which the expulsion occurred unless expulsion is based on the most serious violations, including possessing or selling a firearm, brandishing a knife at